cynraw/Data_Analytics/README.md

 - Only returns the row that fulfil a certain condition.
 - Syntax:
      - SELECT * FROM employee_salary WHERE first_name = 'Leslie';

+## LIKE statement
+- Special characters added to LIKE statement %,
+- % means anything
+- _ means specific